 Putting the deck together is just the beginning.
 Make sure to leave enough time to practice your presentation out loud.
 This greatly helped me smooth out my transitions, make note of places to pause, cut out things that didn’t need to be included, and make sure my body language was in accordance with what I was saying.
 If possible, get feedback from a peer or manager and tweak your presentation accordingly.

 As I picked up my daughter from school, she came running—all smiles, excited to tell me all the cool things she and her classmates talked about that day.
 When she was done, she paused and looked at me.
 “How was your meeting today, Mommy?”
-I was just as excited to tell her that the audience was attentive, engaged, and eager to apply what they learned.
+I was just as excited to tell her that, with the presentation strategies I discovered, the audience was attentive, engaged, and eager to apply what they learned.

 Better Every Story

 "This is an amazing and insightful post!
 I hadn’t thought of that so you broadened my perspective.
 I always appreciate your insight!" - Dan B.

 Join the thousands who receive Esther Choy’s insights, best practices and examples of great storytelling in our twice monthly newsletter.